neonevm/neon-evm.docs/docs/developing/deploy_facilities/using_foundry.md

 ```

 :::important
+`--skip-simulation` parameter skips the on-chain simulation which doesn't work on Neon EVM.

 The native token displayed above should be NEON instead of ETH and the unit should be Galan instead of gwei (It is not possible to customize the display).
 :::